Frostfire-Blazeice/WHSTechNotes/journal.md

   Google logo
   2 Nothing
 # April 7th, 2025
   I dont think it'll help.
-It doesn't seem like it willl.
+It doesn't seem like it will.
 If students don't listen to teachers, why would they listen to A.I.?
     Me personally I despise A.I..
 I wouldn't use this at all.
 There are no good features about A.I..
 And I am talking about the A.I. that is trying to sound humanoid.
 This is all in jest though.
 I don't hate it.
+# April 14th, 2025
+  I believe it would be detrimental, as they won't be able to watch youtube.
+By this I mean look stuff up, like tutorials.
+If they couldn't do this, they wouldn't be able to watch stuff like edpuzzles.
+That is why I believe it would be detrimental.

+  It would, however lead to many more fights, with nowhere to watch stuff.
+Don't ask for the correlation, I don't understand it either, I just know it happens.
+And it's justified ,too.
+If this happened to me, I would crash out.